War3Evo/SkillCraft/README.md

 ==========

 Credit to War3Source Team for producting War3Source:
-SkillCraft is derivied from War3Source.
+SkillCraft is derivied from War3Evo's version of War3Source, which was derivied from War3Source.

 Currently TF2 only and very little translation support (if any)